Look around yourself.

 While following the rules for quadrants 1, 3, and 4 will enhance your productivity, the magic quadrant which makes Eisenhower matrix the king of all time-management tools is the 2nd quadrant.

 Observe the kind of things which you have categorized as Important but not urgent.
 More often than not, these comprise of things related to our family and relationships, fitness and health, recreation, artistic pursuits, constructive or creative hobbies, and major life-changing long-term plans.

-Basically, things which are going to impact you the most yet somehow unfortunately taking a backseat.
-The strategy critical to successful implementation of the Eisenhower matrix is focusing more on things in the 2nd quadrant effectively.
+Things that are going to impact you the most yet somehow, unfortunately, taking a backseat.
+The strategy critical to the successful implementation of the Eisenhower matrix is focusing more on things in the 2nd quadrant effectively.

 The ultimate goal when using an Eisenhower matrix making proactive and intentional efforts in doing all the activities of quadrant 1 and 2, while having zero tasks in quadrant 3 and 4.
 The key here is consistency and being deliberate.